You have skipped the navigation, tab for page content

 Sergis is one of six survivors from the Roosters team that won the 2021 grand final against the Dragons, and after having their 2023 finals campaign derailed by late injuries, they have most of their big-name stars on deck for the grand final.

-Sydney Roosters will face the Sharks in their third NRLW grand final.
+Sydney Roosters will face the Sharks in their fourth NRLW grand final.

-Sydney Roosters will face the Sharks in their third NRLW grand final. ©Grant Trouville/NRL Photos
+Sydney Roosters will face the Sharks in their fourth NRLW grand final. ©Grant Trouville/NRL Photos

 The exception is star fullback Corban Baxter, who ruptured her ACL in a pre-season trial against the Sharks, but she has been replaced by Sam Bremner, who has done almost everything in the game except win an NRLW premiership.